-With the US & Canada Metered plan, you'll be able to call to – you guessed it – the US and Canada, with no international capabilities.
+With the US & Canada Metered plan, you'll be able to call – you guessed it – people based in the US and Canada, with no international capabilities.
 This plan isn't unlimited, either – it provides metered calling to the US and Canada, so make sure you don't need the extra minutes before you commit to this one.

 The US & Canada Metered plan will cost you $10 per month per user.